hector-blanco/hector-blanco.github.io/_wp/2021-11-05-LondonReg.md

 ---
-title: "Knocking it Down and Mixing it Up: The Impact of Public Housing Regenerations"
+title: "Knocking it Down and Mixing it Up: The Impact of Public Housing Regenerations \[Job Market paper\]"
 collection: wp
 permalink: /wp/2021-11-05-LondonReg
 excerpt: ''